nomad-coe/nomad/docs/examples/computational_data/parser_plugins.md

 The general docs contain information about the nuts and bolts of developing a plugin:

-- [How to install plugins](../../howto/customization/plugins.md): Some basic information about different types of plugins, plugin anatomy, and creating a plugin project.
+- [How to write a plugin](../../howto/plugins/plugins.md): Some basic information about different types of plugins, plugin anatomy, and creating a plugin project.

-- [How to write a parser](../../howto/customization/parsers.md): The basics of how NOMAD parsers work, how to utlize existing parser classes, and how to customize your parser metadata.
+- [How to write a parser](../../howto/plugins/parsers.md): The basics of how NOMAD parsers work, how to configure the files that your parser will match, and how to utilize existing parser classes.

 !!!
 Attention
     This page is under construction as we convert NOMAD's standard computational parsers to parser plugins.
 Along the way, we will add content below to guide you in the development of your own computational parser plugins.